Architecture of 18th Century Castles

 A Historical Context

-Wars and conflicts, such as the Seven Years' War and popular revolts, also influence the way these buildings are designed.
-As safety has become a less pressing concern, the emphasis is on aesthetics and comfort.
+Wars and conflicts, such as the Seven Years' War and popular uprisings, also influenced the way these buildings were designed.
+As security became less of a pressing concern, the emphasis shifted to aesthetics and comfort.

-The 18th century castles are distinguished by several characteristics which reflect the architectural trends of the time.
+18th-century castles are distinguished by several characteristics that reflect the architectural trends of the time.
 Here are some key elements:

-At the beginning of the 18th century, the classic style remained predominant.
-Architects are inspired by ancient forms and strive to achieve harmony and balance.
-Castles often have symmetrical facades, with columns and pediments.
-The architectural details are carefully crafted, demonstrating high-quality craftsmanship.
+At the beginning of the 18th century, the classical style remained predominant.
+Architects drew inspiration from ancient forms and strove to achieve harmony and balance.
+Castles often featured symmetrical facades with columns and pediments.
+Architectural details were meticulously crafted, demonstrating high-quality craftsmanship.

 2. The Emergence of Rococo:

-In the middle of the 18th century, the rococo style began to emerge.
-This style, characterized by its curves, ornaments and floral patterns, brings a touch of lightness and fantasy.
-The castles of this period are adorned with rich and elaborate interior decorations, with frescoes, gilding and mirrors which create an impression of luxury and refinement.
+In the mid-18th century, the Rococo style began to emerge.
+This style, characterized by its curves, ornamentation, and floral motifs, brought a touch of lightness and whimsy.
+Castles of this era were adorned with rich and elaborate interior decorations, featuring frescoes, gilding, and mirrors that created an impression of luxury and refinement.

 3. Light and Nature: